inspire-1a03/pip-2021-holdenaa/inquiry.md

 ## 3. Inquiry 3

-> Q3: *Is there any differences regarding the change in travel to workplace based on specific Canadian regions, due to various population densities?*
+> Q3: *Is there any differences regarding the change in travel to workplaces based on specific Canadian regions?*

 <!-- Paste your embed code for your figure below-->